tuffy/python-audio-tools/docs/programming/source/audiotools.rst

    Cleans the audio file of known data and metadata problems.
-   ``fixes_performed`` is a list-like object which is appended with unicode strings of the fixes performed.
+   ``fixes_performed`` is a list-like object which is appended with Unicode strings of the fixes performed.

    ``output_filename`` is an optional string in which the fixed audio file is placed.